Jobijollof/DevOps-Projects2/Project12-Ansible-Refactoring/README.md

 ![solution](./images/refactor-play.png)

-Make sure that wireshark is deleted on all the servers by running wireshark --version Now you have learned how to use import_playbooks module and you have a ready solution to install/delete packages on multiple servers with just one command.
+Make sure that wireshark is deleted on all the servers by running `wireshark --version`

+We have now learned how to use import_playbooks module and we have a ready solution to install/delete packages on multiple servers with just one command.

 ![end](./images/end.png)